Click Here to take Parents E-Safety Survey 2018

 Links for Parents

-Follow the links below to visit some websites with parent advice about e-safety.
+Follow these links to visit some websites with parent advice about e-safety.
 These include parent info which is a new collaboration between CEOP (child exploitation and online protection) and the Parent Zone.
 Here you will find up to date information on all elements of online safety including gaming, social media and online identities.

 We expect all children at St. Paul’s to follow our Acceptable Use Policy when using technology at school.
 Click on the link to download a copy (it could be useful at home too)...

 We run an eCadet club in school.
 Visit our page using the link above to find out more.